-The National Trust Theatre will be hosting a packed schedule of debates and welcoming some famous faces, including Ray Mears, Polar explorer Dwayne Fields, Blue Peter’s Lindsey Russell, TV presenter Lizzie Daly and the Paralympian athlete Hannah Cockroft.
+The National Trust Theatre will be hosting a packed schedule of debates and welcoming some famous faces, including Ray Mears, Adventurer Dwayne Fields, Blue Peter’s Lindsey Russell, TV presenter Lizzie Daly and the Paralympian athlete Hannah Cockroft.

 On Thursday, we ask the provocative question: ‘Are we loving the countryside to death?’ and canvass the views of nature expert Ray Mears.

-On Saturday, our focus is on the future, specifically on engaging children with nature, with Blue Peter’s Lindsey Russell and young nature blogger Findley Wilde.
+On Saturday, our focus is on the future, specifically on engaging children with nature, with Blue Peter’s Lindsey Russell and young nature blogger Findlay Wilde.

-Booking for the National Trust Theatre will be open shortly.
+Booking for the National Trust Theatre is now open!